ychalier/transflow/USAGE.md

 ## Restart From Checkpoint

 Checkpoints allows for resuming computation at a given frame.
-It contains the accumulator data at the frame it was exported at.
+It contains the compositor data at the frame it was exported at.
 This helps for lengthy processings or for handling errors.
 There are three ways of creating checkpoints:

 - You can specify a frame interval with the `--checkpoint-every` argument at which exporting a checkpoint file (with `.ckpt.zip` extension).
 - You can export a checkpoint for the last frame by setting the `-C, --checkpoint-end` argument.
 This can be used with the [control script](extra/control.py) to generate a pixmap alteration image (see [Pixmap Alteration](#pixmap-alteration) section).